 Use a Different Camera

-To set up the example using your own camera, use the Camera Calibrator (Computer Vision Toolbox) app to detect the checkerboard on the back of the target, and remove distortion.
+To set up the example using your own camera, use the Camera Calibrator (Computer Vision Toolbox) app to detect the checkerboard on the back of the target and remove distortion.
 Save the calibration variables in a MAT-file.
-The calibration variables for the GigE Vision camera and a webcam are saved in the following MAT-files.
+The calibration variables for the GigE Vision camera and a webcam are saved in these MAT-files:

-Edit one of the following files substituting the settings with appropriate values for your camera.
+Edit one of these files by substituting the settings with appropriate values for your camera:

 Each time you shoot, the hits are recorded in a file named

-plots the center of a group of many
+ShotDatabase.csv file, this code plots the center of a group of many shots:

 T = readtable('ShotDatabase.csv'); LaserTargetExample.make_target_airpistol10m; LaserTargetExample.plot_shot_points(T.X, T.Y); ax = gca; line(mean(T.X)*[1,1], ax.YLim); line(ax.XLim, mean(T.Y)*[1,1]); grid on;